Schedule of classes, readings and assignments

 The science of winemaking.
 WMR: 5; Optional (but useful!) additional resources (a video and a graphic): Commercial wine production in Oregon, part 1 and part 2.
 You may also enjoy this illustrated guide to how wine is made.

-Workshop: how to do research for IPE405.
+Starting your research for IPE405.

 Goal: At the end of today, you will email me a revised proposal and bibliography for feedback.